cloudmesh-community/hid-sp18-404/paper/README.md

-please confert to markdown with pandoc
+* please confert to markdown with pandoc
+* please update